SecretFoundation/SNIPs/SNIP-721.md

 AccessLevel determines the type of access being granted or revoked to the specified address in a [SetWhitelistedApproval](#setwhitelisted) message or to everyone in a [SetGlobalApproval](#setglobal) message.
 Inventory-wide approval and token-specific approval are mutually exclusive levels of access.
 The levels are:
 * `"approve_token"` - grant approval only on the token specified in the message
 * `"revoke_token"` - revoke a previous approval on the specified token
 * `"all"` - grant approval for all tokens in the message signer's inventory.
-This approval will also apply to any tokens the signer acquires after granting `all` approval
+This approval must also apply to any tokens the signer acquires after granting `all` approval
 * `"none"` - revoke any approval (both token and inventory-wide) previously granted to the specified address (or for everyone if using SetGlobalApproval)

 ### <a name="registerreceive"></a>RegisterReceiveNft